Andelad/project-content-vault/docs/WORK_HOURS_INFINITE_RECURRENCE.md

 ## Overview

-Work hours now function similarly to RRULE-based recurring events.
-They are generated infinitely from a weekly pattern stored in settings, with support for individual day exceptions.
+Work hours use **RRULE-based recurring events** to display infinitely on the calendar.
+They are generated from a weekly pattern stored in settings, with support for individual day exceptions.
+This approach keeps the database light (no individual work hour rows) while providing infinite display through client-side RRULE expansion.

 ## Architecture